Log in with RealMe

 Workplace and classroom furniture broader outcomes

-The government has made it a priority to achieve broader outcomes that go beyond the immediate purchase of goods and services.
+The government has made it a priority for suppliers to work towards broader outcomes beyond the immediate concerns of purchasing workplace and classroom furniture.

-See below for details on how the workplace and classroom furniture contract can be used to support your agency’s sustainability goals.
+The workplace and classroom furniture contract can be used to support your agency’s sustainability goals.
+This page details some of the options available.

 Environmental certifications